 - Repayment terms from 1 to 25 years

 - Lender interest rates as low as 7%

 - No restrictions on the use of funds

 Invoice Factoring / Financing for Manufacturing Companies

-- Super-fast access to capital
+- Super-fast access to capital, simple financing

 Business Credit Cards for Manufacturing Companies